Marketing is expensive. And nobody knows it better than you who is heading a small business with passion, hard work, and a small budget.

 Another great marketing strategy for your social is to organize contests.
 Contests require your followers to participate in some manner which (for you) means driving engagement.
 Hopefully, these followers will recommend their friends and colleagues to participate, too.

 Don’t forget to come up with a catchy hashtag for the contest – hashtags have good recall value.
-Next, think about the kind of contest you wish to organize – you can ask users to contribute some content, you can ask them to share their personal stories or you can ask them to come up funny answers.
+Next, think about the kind of contest you wish to organize – you can ask users to contribute some content, share their personal stories or come up with funny answers.

 Many SMB owners use Quora to perform industry research.
-You, too, can use Quora to get answers for questions like:
+You, too, can use Quora to get answers to questions like: